kimbundu/PCV_and_DIP/README.md

 points on two images of this object.
 Input file bh.dat contains more than 1000 lines.
 Each line consists of x, y pixel coordinates of a point on the first image and x, y coordinates of the same point on the second image.
 Input file pp.dat contains 5 lines, each line consists of x, y pixel coordinates of a point on the first image, x, y coordinates of the same point on the second image and X, Y, Z coordinates of this point on the 3D object.
+These 5 points are used as control points.
 Program calculates fundamental matrix and than sets projection matrix of one camera as known and calculates projection matrix of the second camera.
 Known projection matrices lead to linear triangulation.
 To upgrade described reconstruction from projective to euclidean,